 ① Fill out an application:

 In person at: Town Hall Room 17

-② Resident receives a voucher good for full pallet of wood (approximately ½ cord) via email or at Town Hall.
+② Resident receives a voucher good for a bin of wood (approximately ½ cord) via email or at Town Hall.

-③ Pick up is at the Athol Transfer Station during hours it’s open to residents: Vouchers are given to Transfer Station Staff when they come to pick up wood.
+③ Pick up is at the Athol DPW, 338 Unity Ave by appointment with the Tree Warden: Vouchers are given to the Tree Warden when you come to pick up wood.
 Recipients are responsible for loading the wood into their own vehicles.